 The Real Food Challenge is a national movement that works with over 300 colleges and universities across the U. S. to shift $1 billion (20%) of current school food budgets to Real Food sources.
 The Food Systems Working Group (FSWG) – comprised of students, faculty and staff – is working to shift the products Clark purchases to more Local, Ecologically-Sound, Fair, and Humane sources.

 Higgins Cafe and Bistro both serves Fair Trade and Organic coffee choices for its guests.
-The coffee served at Jazzman's is only sustainably sourced, from its ten Signature blends to the unique single-origin beans that compose Jazzman’s Noteworthy Coffees™ series, sourced directly from individual farming cooperatives and community growers around the world.
-All roasted exclusively for Jazzman’s.
+The coffee served at Cougar Cafe is only sustainably sourced, and locally roasted by Acoustic Java here in Worcester.

-Already providing sustainable cardboard and corn-ware take out containers, Dining Services has gone further with Choose to Re-Use.
+Already providing sustainable cardboard and corn-ware take out containers, Dining Services has gone further with Green2Go.
 No more waste from take-out containers!
 For only $5, you are provided with a large, reusable container for take out food.
 Bring the container back and exchange it for a clean one, filled with your favorite take-out!
 Dining Services will clean and exchange the Reusable container.
-(Faculty and staff can also take advantage of Choose to Re-Use at the Higgins and Bistro cafes).

 The Environmental Protection Agency has awarded Clark a coveted National Achievement Award in the Food Recovery Challenge, one of only 9 such awards across the entire US!
 The Food Recovery Challenge measures efforts to reduce and manage food waste from dining and other functions.
 Clark Dining contributed for this challenge by composting all food waste from the Higgins Cafeteria.

 We are proud to serve 100% cage free shell eggs and liquid eggs in Higgins Cafe & The Bistro.
 Beginning in 2007, Clark University began purchasing cage free shell eggs and as part of our commitment to sustainable purchasing we successfully worked with Sysco to special order this product which was not an item readily available at the time.
 Other universities also began purchasing the product allowing Sysco, our distribution partner to make it available in daily stock inventory.
-This was a huge beginning step as it not only provided Clark University easily available cage-free shell eggs but other Sodexo and non-Sodexo contracted universities, as well as restaurants the option to go cage-free.
-We continued to work toward going 100% cage-free by purchasing cage free liquid eggs, used for omelets, scrambled eggs, etc., shortly thereafter.
-Although cage free eggs have a significant cost difference than traditional eggs, we are firm with our commitment to support this cause.
+We have switched to fully cage-free eggs in our dining locations!

 - 90% of our to-go containers at Bistro are compostable

-- All paper-ware and drink-ware at Bistro and Jazzman's are biodegradable
+- All paper-ware and drink-ware at Bistro and Cougar Cafe are biodegradable

 - Source produce from local and regional farms as much as possible